Using 3D Components

 - Using Scene Camera

-To project a 3D scene to a 2D viewport, it is necessary to view the scene from a camera.
+To project a 3D scene to a 2D viewport, such as Form Editor, it is necessary to view the scene from a camera.
 You can select the camera type and set its properties.

 - Setting Scene Environment